 Design Principles for Canvas

 At Stanford, a Canvas course site is the primary learning space through which students interface with any course.
 A well-designed Canvas course can do much to facilitate learning, foster community, and promote active engagement for students.
-You can apply these design principles to manage communications, increase productivity, and improve feedback and assessment.
+You can apply the following design principles to manage communications, increase productivity, and improve feedback and assessment.

 Clear and explicit expectations